brenodan/gato-chubbs/README.md

 ## Summary
 The *gato-chubbs* is a Python module that **curretly** is intended as a proof of concept for converting regression models from Tensorflow and Pytorch to C and C++.

-At this time, uses one keras dense layer (TensorFlow) or LinearRegression (Pytorch) to generate a sample model.
+At this time, uses one keras sequential model using a dense layer (TensorFlow) or LinearRegression (Pytorch) to generate a sample model.
 Next, it uses a source template to generate the target a C or C++.

 ## Files